charlottecroce/ChamplainTechJournals/sysadmin-ii-sys265/labs/lab06-ad-gpo-sw-deployment.md

 ## Deploying Software via GPO

-On MGMT01, download the current Putty x64-bit Windows Installer Package.
+- On MGMT01, download the current Putty x64-bit Windows Installer Package.

-Next, create a Share on MGMT01 named ‘Software’ and place Putty’s .msi in it, so users and computers (via GPO) can access & install it shortly. see SYS255 file share docs [here](https://github.com/charlottecroce/ChamplainTechJournals/blob/main/sysadmin-i-sys255/lab07-lab-server-core-and-remote-administrator-tools.md#use-rsat-to-add-to-fs01-and-create-a-sales-users-share).
-No need to map drive to letter rn
+- Next, create a Share on MGMT01 named ‘Software’ and place Putty’s .msi in it, so users and computers (via GPO) can access & install it shortly.
+  - see SYS255 file share docs [here](https://github.com/charlottecroce/ChamplainTechJournals/blob/main/sysadmin-i-sys255/lab07-lab-server-core-and-remote-administrator-tools.md#use-rsat-to-add-to-fs01-and-create-a-sales-users-share).
+No need to map drive to letter

-Via Group Policy Management feature on MGMT (You need to install this), create a new GPO named ‘Deploy SW’ within the Software Deploy OU. \
+- Via Group Policy Management feature on MGMT (You need to install this), create a new GPO named ‘Deploy SW’ within the Software Deploy OU. \
 ![image](https://github.com/user-attachments/assets/64d738b7-1b8e-45ea-9f7d-474fc6679cfb)
 ![image](https://github.com/user-attachments/assets/dccadcee-10f4-4fce-ac7b-0f7b9b87f0cd)
-Edit the new GPO by creating a new Software installation, and assign Putty’s .msi package to deploy. \
+- Edit the new GPO by creating a new Software installation, and assign Putty’s .msi package to deploy. \
 ![image](https://github.com/user-attachments/assets/45ad5e35-665c-4861-a8be-e9aa17d6b676)

-With the new GPO setting, run “gpupdate /force” on WKS01, and then allow the restart when prompted.
-PuTTY Should be installed
+- With the new GPO setting, run `gpupdate /force` on WKS01, and then allow the restart when prompted.
+PuTTY should now be installed

 > [!Note]
 > An extremely common issue you’ll encounter in MS Window environments are the differences between Local Permissions vs. Share Permissions: